8 Best Fall Jackets for Men 2025: Iconic, Durable, Stylish, & More

 We want jackets that look good but also have plenty of function, which means secure pockets, a degree of resistance to wear and weather, and features that make sense for the specific style and use case.

-1. Best USA-Made Jacket: Flint and Tinder’s Flannel-Lined Waxed Trucker Jacket
+1. Best Canvas Jacket: Flint and Tinder’s Flannel-Lined Waxed Trucker Jacket

 - Made in the USA with American materials

-- Comes in 4 colors and 2 fits for every body.
+- Comes in four colors and two fits for everybody

 Flint and Tinder’s Waxed Canvas Trucker Jacket exploded in popularity when Pedro Pascal wore it as Joel Miller in HBO’s The Last of Us.
 By the time it aired, I’d already been wearing mine for several years and knew why it was chosen for battling through a zombie apocalypse.